Cos Lane Medical Practice,Cos Lane, Woodside Road,Glenrothes, KY7 4AQTel: 01592 752100

 Please click on the "Registration Form" tab and fill in and print off the registration application and health questionnaire forms.

-If you are unable to print these out, forms are available from our reception desk.
+If you are unable to print these out, please telephone the practice for assistance.

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.